 To be eligible for CPT, you must meet the following conditions, in addition to those mentioned above:

 * An exception to this requirement is given to graduate students whose academic program requires immediate participation in an internship or field placement.

-o for students whose degree programs require internships involving more than 20 hours of work per week (e.g. Exercise Science, Speech Pathology / Communicative Disorders, Athletic Training, Physical Therapy, Occupational Therapy) OR
+o For graduate students whose degree programs require internships involving more than 20 hours of work per week (e.g. Counseling Psychology, Audiology, Communicative Disorders, Athletic Training, Physical Therapy, Occupational Therapy) OR

-o for graduate students whose thesis, project or dissertation requires CPT and who are only enrolled in Thesis / Dissertation Guidance.
+o For graduate students whose thesis, project or dissertation requires CPT and who are only enrolled in Thesis / Dissertation Guidance.
 Note: Your Academic Advisor’s letter must explain how this off-campus experience is related to your thesis/dissertation/final project.
 OR

 Since few academic programs at UB require more than one or two semesters of work / service experience, most students will be eligible for only one or two semesters of CPT.
 CPT will not be authorized in situations where Optional Practical Training is more appropriate or for work to be done after completion of your degree requirements.